openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 -------------------

-1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Clusters" panel
+1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Clusters" panel and lastly, click on the "Clusters" tab.

 2) Click on the "Launch Cluster" button at the top right